nicklockwood/RetroRampage/Tutorial/Part4.md

 }
 ```

 This method initializes a `Bitmap` from a `UIImage`.
-I works by creating a new `CGContext` backed by an array of `Color` pixels, then drawing the `UIImage` into that context, thereby filling the `Color` array with the image contents.
+It works by creating a new `CGContext` backed by an array of `Color` pixels, then drawing the `UIImage` into that context, thereby filling the `Color` array with the image contents.

 In `ViewController.swift`, add the following free function at the top of the file<sup><a id="reference4"></a>[[4]](#footnote4)</sup>: